EpicOfChaos/ScraperPOCDynamic/README.md

 npm run start-dev
 ```

-You are now ready to make changes and see live changes, try playing with the health or prime functions in the scraper-coordinator.service.ts (TestService)
+You are now ready to make changes and see live changes, try playing with the health or process functions in the scraper-coordinator.service.ts (ScraperCoordinatorService)

+## Running Scraper

+### Google
+Execute url http://localhost:3000/process/GOOGLE in a browser

+###
+Execute url http://localhost:3000/process/BING in a browser

+###
+Execute url http://localhost:3000/process/ASK in a browser